vaastav/IntroductionToU3D/install_u3d.md

 Download Link: [MikTex](http://miktex.org/download)

-+ Double click the .exe file and follow the instructions on the screen.
++ Double click the basic-miktex-2.9.5872.exe file you just downloaded and follow the instructions on the screen.

 #### Step 2: Install media9 package